The PopCycle

 The dilemma in Point Reyes Station is what to do first: explore Point Reyes National Seashore or just wander around and eat.
 At Toby’s Feed Barn, second-generation owner Christian Giacomini runs a farmers market, gallery, and yoga studio, while still selling hay and salt licks.
 Also inside, the baristas at Toby’s CoffeeBar pour cappuccinos with rippled hearts in the foam.
 Nearby, Cowgirl Creamery produces excellent soft-ripened cheeses, such as the Pierce Point, which is made from organic whole milk, washed in organic Riesling, and rolled in herbs.
 When you’re ready to experience some nature, Chicago native Laurie Manarik leads hiking trips to see seal pups and conducts nighttime kayaking excursions to check out bioluminescence in nearby Tomales Bay.
 The bay’s oysters, it must be said, are the best around.
 Eat them where locals do—up the road at The Marshall Store.
 The beautiful scenery may make you want to put down roots.
 “After my first visit after college, I spent the rest of my life figuring out how to live here,” Manarik says. — Scott Hutchins

-Unicorns, Bears, Sugar Pine Tress and old Russian proverbs.
+Unicorns, Bears, Sugar Pine Trees and old Russian proverbs.

-Last year we skipped the L.A. trip and went far East to Moscow to see the other side of his family (his mom and step dad) in 2007.
+Last year we skipped the LA trip and went far east to Moscow to see the other side of his family (his mom and step dad) in 2007.
 Highlights from that trip included agreeing to be interviewed for the International NTV channel (in Russian) and taking his parents to the Le Meridien in Moscow for a few days, which is a very nice hotel, especially for his mom and dad who don’t do fancy things.
-The pool there was massive and we bought his mom a swim suit and she swam with her son for the first time in 20 years.
-It was actually the first time she’d swam in a pool in twenty years!
+We bought his mom a swimsuit and it was actually the first time she’d swam in a pool in twenty years!
 Can you imagine?
 This made me very happy.
-I just enjoyed watching from the sidelines, in between reading my amazing book: Suite Francaise.
+I enjoyed watching from the sidelines in between reading my amazing book: Suite Francaise.

 This year, we decided to travel on the cheap (sort of).
 We just did a two-day backpacking trip to Sequoia National Park, which is about two and a half hours from Los Angeles.
 I didn’t really want to go, but now that it’s over, I must say, I had a great time, and I felt extremely present, which isn’t always the case.
 We are an interesting little family unit when we all get together.
 We are all funny.
 The Paperny family is one of the funniest and interesting groups of people that I have ever met, so coming from an equally goofy family (but in a different way) I think our families mix well together — or, I think I mix well with them.